Kazaky: Fashion

 Because of their daring and unusual fashion sense, the band has been featured on a number of high-profile publications, such as Attitude, Billboard, GQ, The Los Angeles Times, New York Post and The New York Times.
 After Anna Osmekhina created their fashion for the "Love" music video, Kazaky hired her to design their outfits and style their videos.
 However, the group has also received and worn fashion from DSquared² and Thierry Mugler.
 Their high-heeled shoes are all 5.5 in, and they are designed to allow them to dance comfortably for their stage performances.
 The group has a penchant for elaborate, decadent and very structural costumes, or alternatively very skimpy outfits meant to enhance the physicality of their performances.

 Artistry

 Music

 Kazaky's sound draws on house, synthpop, electronica and dance.
 Their tracks feature monotone, loopy, manipulated vocals and dance-driven, layered beats with electronic bleeps and prominent bass lines.

 Style

 "Kazaky" is Ukrainian for "Cossacks".
 The Cossacks had a very prominent role in the shaping of Ukraine's national history and culture.
 However, the band claims that their name has nothing to do with the Cossacks, but that it is a derivative form of the Japanese word Kazaki, which they claim is a popular word in Japan.

-All four members are trained dancers, and the group is famous for their elaborate, acrobatic and spectacular choreography routines, which feature perfectly synchronized and complex dancing moves executed on high heels.
-Artur Gaspar is especially known for his signature leg lift, which he often performs live and in videos.
-The group confronts gender norms by fusing masculine and feminine attributes together, most notably by regularly wearing stiletto heels in videos and live performances.